f5devcentral/f5-agility-labs-Next/docs/class2/module3/lab1.rst

    .. image:: ./lab6_img01_add_second_instance.png
       :scale: 25%
 #.
 Follow procedure that was used to onboard initial device with instance 2 (10.1.1.8).
-Upon completion you should have four total instances as shown in below screenshot.
+Upon completion you should have five total instances as shown in below screenshot.

    .. image:: ./lab6_next_cm_instances_list_4_instances.png
       :scale: 25%
 #.
-Click the **Mode** link (the word "Standalone" under the "Mode" column) of the standalone BIG-IP Next instance (big-ip-next-01.f5demo.com) you want to become the active node in the BIG-IP Next HA instance.
+Click the **Mode** link (the word "Standalone" under the "Mode" column) of the standalone BIG-IP Next instance (big-ip-next-01.example.com) you want to become the active node in the BIG-IP Next HA instance.

    .. image:: ./lab6_next_cm_enable_ha_on_instance1.png
       :scale: 25%